-Hybrid Apparel Names a New CEO
+Hybrid Apparel Names a New President

 MANUFACTURING

-Hybrid Apparel Names a New CEO
+Hybrid Apparel Names a New President

-Hybrid Apparel, the Cypress, Calif., company that does all kinds of casual clothing, announced it has a new chief executive.
+Hybrid Apparel, the Cypress, Calif., company that does all kinds of casual clothing, announced it has a new president.

-Taking over the top spot at the more than 20-year-old company is David Lederman, who was the chief operating officer and is now stepping up to be the new CEO.
-He replaced Jarrod Dogan, the company’s founder, who will be working with the company’s board of directors to focus on acquisitions and further strengthen Hybrid’s relationships with studios, licensors, retailers and other partners.
+Taking over the top spot at the more than 20-year-old company is David Lederman, who was the chief operating officer and is now stepping up to be the new president.
+Jarrod Dogan, the company’s founder, is stepping away from his responsibilities as chief executive and will be working with the company’s board of directors to focus on acquisitions and further strengthen Hybrid’s relationships with studios, licensors, retailers and other partners.

 Dogan founded the company in 1997 in the back of a print shop in East Los Angeles.
 It quickly expanded from a small T-shirt supplier to a full-service apparel house, designing and distributing branded, licensed and private-label apparel to a diverse retail base.